 (d) Provide the best information on future Large Load additions for use in identifying, forecasting, and analyzing short- and long-range ERCOT capabilities, demands, and reserves; and

-(e) Provide ERCOT accurate data about new and modified Large Load subject to the provisions detailed in section 9.2.1, Applicability of the Large Load Interconnection Study Process, to ensure that ERCOT and stakeholders have the information necessary for planning purposes.
+(e) Provide ERCOT accurate data about a Large Load subject to the provisions detailed in Section 9.2.1, Applicability of the Batch Zero Process, to ensure that ERCOT and stakeholders have the information necessary for planning purposes.

 (2) Submission of all project data, and other communications described in this Section shall be in the manner and format prescribed by ERCOT.
 ERCOT shall publicly post the format of such submissions on the ERCOT website.

-(3) ERCOT shall manage a confidential email list (Transmission Owner Load Interconnection) to facilitate communication of confidential Large Load-related information among TSPs and ERCOT.
-Membership to this email list will be limited to ERCOT and appropriate TSP personnel.
+(3) ERCOT shall manage an email list that includes Transmission and/or Distribution Owner Load Interconnection to facilitate communication of confidential Large Load-related information among Interconnecting DSPs and Interconnecting TSPs and ERCOT.
+Membership to this email list will be limited to ERCOT and appropriate Interconnecting DSPs’ and Interconnecting TSPs’ personnel.

+(4) Where applicable, if an Interconnecting DSP must submit a notarized attestation, it may designate another electric utility, Municipally Owned Utility (MOU), or Electric Cooperative (EC) to submit the notarized attestation on the Interconnecting DSP’s behalf, provided such designation is made in writing.

-9.2.1 Applicability of the Large Load Interconnection Study Process
+9.2.1 Applicability of the Batch Zero Process

-(1) Any request to interconnect or modify a Load Facility that meets one or more of the following criteria shall be subject to the Large Load Interconnection Study (LLIS) process:
+(1) Any request to interconnect or modify a Load Facility that meets one or more of the following criteria shall be subject to an ERCOT interconnection process:

 (a) A new Large Load;